Tony Holohan pours cold water on Christmas travel hopes

 EU countries including Italy and Germany have introduced pre-departure tests at airports.

-State-owned Dublin, Cork and Shannon airports hope to do the same to tie with overall efforts across the bloc to increasing air travel.
+State-owned Dublin, Cork and Shannon Airports hope to do the same to tie with overall efforts across the bloc to increase travel.

-However, Dr Holohan did indicate that if current infection trends continue, the Level 5 lockdown restrictions could ease from December 1st.
+However, Dr Holohan did indicate that if current infection trends continued, the Level 5 lockdown restrictions could ease from December 1st.